heladiofog/CodeSignalFullstackMERN/04-IntroductioToMongoDB/01-SchemasAndDataOperations/02-CorrectingBookSystem/README.md

 # Problem
-Your task is to adjust our book finder.
-Currently, it searches for a single book by its title.
-Change the function's purpose to finding all books by an author and rename it to `findBooksByAuthor`.
-Update the example usage accordingly.
+Galactic Pioneer, there seems to be an issue with retrieving books by author Marijn Haverbeke.
+Please locate and fix the problem to ensure our library system functions correctly.
+Check out how we define and use the Schema for our data.